Efficient Multitask Feature and Relationship Learning: EXPERIMENTS

-We first investigate the efficiency and scalability of the three different algorithms for minimizing w.r.t.\ $W$ on synthetic data sets.
-For each experiment, we generate a synthetic data set which consists of $n = 10^4$ instances that are shared among all the tasks.
-All the instances are randomly sampled uniformly from $[0, 1]^d$.
-We gradually increase the dimension of features, $d$, and the number of tasks, $m$ to test scalability.
 The first algorithm implements the closed form solution by explicitly computing the $md\times md$ matrix product and then solving the linear system.
 The second one is the proposed gradient descent, and the last one uses the Bartels-Stewart algorithm to solve the equivalent Sylvester equation to compute $W$.
 We use open source toolkit \texttt{scipy} whose backend implementation uses highly optimized Fortran code.
 For all the synthetic experiments we set $l = 0.01$ and $u = 100$, which corresponds to a condition number of $10^4$.
 We fix the coefficients $\eta = 1.0$.
 We repeat each experiment for 10 times to show both the mean and the variance.

-The experimental results are shown in Fig.~\ref{fig:runtime}.
+The experimental results are shown in Figure~\ref{fig:runtime}.
 As expected, the closed form solution does not scale to problems of even moderate size due to its large memory requirement.
 In practice the Bartels-Stewart algorithm is about one order of magnitude faster than the gradient descent method when either $m$ or $d$ is large.
 It is also worth pointing out here that the Bartels-Stewart algorithm is the most numerically stable algorithm among the three based on our observations.